NamBZ/vz-lmaitfy/README.md

 ### Manual Deployment

 1. Build the project: `npm run build`
-2. Upload the `out` folder to your static hosting provider
+2. Upload the `dist` folder to your static hosting provider
-3. The build outputs a static site in the `out` directory
+3. The build outputs a static site in the `dist` directory
-4. Start the server: `npm start`

 ## Environment Variables